App Security Disasters in eCommerce

 Numerous Ticketmaster customers reported fraudulent transactions;

-Ticketmaster may face some heavy fines, given EU’s strict GDPR policies;
+Ticketmasters may face some heavy fines, given the EU’s strict GDPR policies;

 Both Ticketmaster and Inbenta received severely negative PR.

 Identity theft is no simple matter — neither is a huge PR nightmare.
 All guilt games apart, both companies still face a long road of damage control.

 Hong Kong-based Klook, a leading travel services booking platform, released a public statement regarding a customer data leak on its website.

 Even though Klook acted quickly after uncovering the issue, attackers retrieved the personal data and credit card information of around 8% of Klook's users, from December 2017 to June 2018 — a total of six months.